uiwjs/uiw/docs/md/zh-CN/message.md

     <div>
         <ButtonsGroup>
           <Buttons size="small" onClick={()=>{
-            Messages.success('This is an success Messages.')
+            Message.success('This is an success Message.')
           }}>
             success
           </Buttons>

           <Buttons size="small" onClick={()=>{
-            Messages.warning('This is an warning Messages.')
+            Message.warning('This is an warning Message.')
           }}>
             warning ( warn === warning)
           </Buttons>

           <Buttons size="small" onClick={()=>{
-            Messages.warn('This is an warn Messages.')
+            Message.warn('This is an warn Message.')
           }}>
             warn ( warn === warning)
           </Buttons>

           <Buttons size="small" onClick={()=>{
-            Messages.info('This is an info Messages.')
+            Message.info('This is an info Message.')
           }}>
             info
           </Buttons>

           <Buttons size="small" onClick={()=>{
-            Messages.error('This is an error Messages.')
+            Message.error('This is an error Message.')
           }}>
             error
           </Buttons>